If you aren't from the South, you are probably scratching your head wondering what in the H-E-double hockey-sticks are "Pig Pickin'"cake balls?

 - 2 large eggs

-- 1 tsp butter extract or non-dairy vanilla caramel coffee creamer
+- 1 teaspoon butter extract or non-dairy vanilla caramel coffee creamer

 - 1 8 oz. can crushed pineapple packed in juice